 Although computational resources are commonplace, the ability to make use of these resources to develop and explore the implications of novel semantic theories remains limited.
 For instance, Prover9 and Mace are restricted to first-order and equational statements.
 However, for the purposes of developing new semantic theories and studying their corresponding logics, it is desirable to: (1) introduce a range of primitive operators; (2) specify semantic clauses for each operator; (3) define the space of models for the resulting language; (4) set up unit tests for easily evaluating which sentences are a logical consequence of which upon making changes to the semantics; and (5) print readable countermodels if there are any.
 After developing and testing a semantics for a language, the corresponding model theory and proof theory can be developed with a much better sense of the range of theorems before establishing soundness and attempting to complete the logic.

-Whereas the current version of the model-checker provides a programmatic semantics for a range of hyperintensional operators, the next release (expected by the end of the year) abstracts on the semantic theory included in the current version of the model-checker so that users may declare primitive operators, providing their semantics.
+In order to address these aims, the model-checker provides a programmatic semantics for a range of hyperintensional operators as well as a general methodology for declaring primitive operators and providing their semantics.
 Instead of computing whether a given sentence is a logical consequence of some set of sentences by hand, these resources allow users to search for countermodels or establish logical consequence up to a finite level complexity specified by the user.
 If finite countermodels exist, users will be able to generate and print those models rather than attempting to do so by hand which is not only time consuming, but prone to include errors.

 Although computational systems cannot search the space of all models (typically a proper class), proving that there are no finite models up to a user specified level of complexity provides evidence that the logical consequence in question holds in full generality.
 The broader the range of models considered, the stronger this evidence.
 Given sufficient evidence, logical consequences can then be established by hand.
 In the next phase of this project, I intend to incorporate the LEAN proof assistant into the methodology in order to streamline the process of axiomatizing novel primitives, providing new tooling for pursuing projects in conceptual engineering.